Azure App Service plan overview

 For example, you can start testing your web app in a Free App Service plan and pay nothing.
 When you want to add your custom DNS name to the web app, just scale your plan up to Shared tier.
-Later, when you want to add a custom SSL certificate, scale your plan up to Basic tier.
+Later, when you want to create an SSL binding, scale your plan up to Basic tier.
 When you want to have staging environments, scale up to Standard tier.
 When you need more cores, memory, or storage, scale up to a bigger VM size in the same tier.

 The same works in the reverse.
 When you feel you no longer need the capabilities or features of a higher tier, you can scale down to a lower tier, which saves you money.